 (A thought on the side; maybe those in Hell are doomed to a name in the same way with which they are forced bear for eternity?
-We don’t know because St. John was shown a vision of Heaven and not the Other Place.
-Either way, each person chooses the name he will be . . . )
+We don’t know . . . being nameless, without meaning and identity may be among the greater intellectual torments.)

 I assume that the angels all have names as unique as the species of each, already set in stones, and the few that we know are rusted-down versions so that we poor fools can understand them a little.

 We know what the Archangel’s name means: ‘Quis ut Deus? – Who is like God?’

 It’s not a rhetorical question (the answer being ‘Nobody’ or ‘Everybody’ depending on your argument and both can be correct), nor a statement that he is like God, but a challenge.
 A defiant battle-cry at the fleeing demons.
 Who IS like God?